 If your website is throttling, maybe it’s time to install the W3 Total Cache plugin.
 It will compress and cache your files so that your visitors can load your pages as quickly as possible.
 The W3 plugin is entirely free, so there is no reason not to install it.

 Another crucial aspect of any website is its security.
 As you probably already know, the internet is full of malware and other online threats looking to compromise your site.
 Of course, most site owners cannot afford high-end security measures.
-However, you can get an essential security package by installing the iThemes Security plugin.
+There are many ways to handle your site’s security.
+These include regularly updating WordPress plugins and extensions, enrolling into a WordPress security course, etc. You can also get an essential security package by installing the iThemes Security plugin.

-It comes with all necessary features like IP banning, brute force protection, 404 error detection, malware scanning, and so on.
+It comes with all necessary features like IP banning, brute force protection, and malware scanning.
+It also detects 404 errors, which may not seem like too big of a deal but can seriously harm your site.
 The best part is that the free version of iThemes Security is quite comprehensive and robust.
 But if you want a couple of extra features, you can opt-in for a premium package.

 MailChimp for WordPress